jovanblazek/ED-Copilot/README.md

 1. Clone repo
 2. Run `npm install`
-3. Get your faction information from `https://elitebgs.app/api/ebgs/v5/factions?name=FACTION%20NAME`.
-4. Copy `_id` to `factionId` in `config.js`
-5. Copy `eddb_id` to `eddbid` in `config.js`
-6. Replace `inaraFactionUrl` in `config.js` with url to your faction
+3. Replace `factionName` value in `config.js` with your faction name
-7. Replace `tickReportChannel` with id of your discord channel, where you want to get messages when there was a tick.
+4. Replace `tickReportChannel` value with id of your discord text channel, where you want to get messages when tick happens.
-8. Create `.env` file and write `BOT_TOKEN=`, then paste here your discord bot token
+5. Rename `.env.example` to `.env`, then paste here your discord bot token
-9. Run `node index.js` to start the bot
+6. Run `node index.js` to start the bot

+(Optional) Translate text to your language

+## Changing the commands

+To change the command name, rename `name` property in the command file.

 ## Contributing

-Make issues or contact me directly.
+Feel free to make issues/feature requests or contact me directly.

 > I plan to make this bot less specific and more configurable so it can be easily used by anyone.
+This goes for translations as well

 ## License

+This project is licensed under the terms of the **MIT** license.

 >You can check out the full license [here](https://github.com/jovanblazek/elitehub-bot/blob/main/LICENSE.md)

-This project is licensed under the terms of the **MIT** license.

 ---